Taking a driving test in your own car

 What insurance do I need to take my driving test in my own car?

-You need to ensure you have a valid insurance policy for whichever car you use for your driving test.
+To take your driving test with your own car, you need to ensure you have a valid insurance policy for whichever car you use for your driving test.
 In addition, your learner driver insurance must also cover you to take a driving test.

 You won't need to arrange provisional car insurance policies if you're using your driving instructor's car to take your driving test.